 Achieving high levels of attendee retention also relies upon you providing them with something they cannot easily get elsewhere, which is why clever use of technology is important.
 What kind of tech you use will depend on various things, including the nature of your business, the theme of your event and your objectives.

 Nevertheless, there is an abundance of exciting technology, that can engage people and make them feel more inclined to come back in the future.
-This includes, for instance, virtual reality headsets, which are still not completely commonplace as home entertainment products but are steadily gaining ground – along with augmented reality and 3D printing.
+This includes things like event apps or more new tech like virtual reality headsets, which are still not completely commonplace as home entertainment products but are steadily gaining ground – along with augmented reality and 3D printing.

 Beacon technology is another interesting technology that can be used to target specific offers or promotional content to attendees’ phones, making their event experience a lot more relevant and personalised.
 Meanwhile, data collection and social media can be used to engage with attendees after the event, prior to your next one, so that you stay fresh in their minds.